belastingdienst/opr-paas/docs/overview/core_concepts/capabilities.md

 We want Product teams to be able to define which capabilities should be available, and to have control over the components that comprise these capabilities.

-Therefore it is designed a follows:
+Therefore, it is designed a follows:

-- The available capabilities are all defined in the Paas configuration Per capability the following can be defined:
+- The available capabilities are all defined in the PaasConfig Per capability the following can be defined:
     - the default quota to be used when no quota is set in the Paas
     - if the cluster wide quota feature should be enabled for this capability